charlieblue714/credential/README.md

-# check for nakamura san
+# check for this file